The thermal SZ tomography: Introduction

 \section{Introduction}

 Free electrons in the universe reveal their existence in the CMB sky through their inverse Compton scattering of CMB photons.
-The induced secondary CMB temperature anisotropies, proportional to the electron thermal energy integrated along the line of sight, are the well known thermal Sunyaev- Zel'dovich effect \citep{SZ1972,SZ1980}.
+The induced secondary CMB temperature anisotropies, proportional to the electron thermal energy integrated along the line of sight, are the well known thermal Sunyaev- Zel'dovich (tSZ) effect \citep{SZ1972,SZ1980}.
 Since massive galaxy clusters contain large reservoir of hot electrons, the generated tSZ effect can thus overwhelm the primary CMB around cluster scales.
-For this reason, the thermal SZ effect of dozens of galaxy clusters has been measured by various experiments (refer to \citealt{Carlstrom02,Reese02,Jones05,LaRoque06,Bonamente06} for reviews).
-On the other hand, blindly detecting the tSZ effect in random directions of sky is much more difficult, since the expected signal is overwhelmed by the primary CMB fluctuations.
-Currently there are only a few tentative detections through the observed small scale CMB power excess \citep{Dawson02, Dawson06, Mason03, Goldstein03, Runyan03, Kuo04, Readhead04, Bond05, Reichardt08}\footnote{However, refer to the recent SZA measurement for the opposite conclusion \citep{Sharp09}}.
-However, the situation will be significantly improved in the next few years by ongoing and proposed ground surveys such as SZA\footnote{http://astro.uchicago.edu/sza/}, ACT\footnote{http://www.physics.princeton.edu/act/}, APEX\footnote{http://bolo.berkeley.edu/apexsz/}, SPT\footnote{http://pole.uchicago.edu/} and the Planck satellite.
+For this reason, the tSZ effect of dozens of galaxy clusters has been measured by various experiments (refer to \citealt{Carlstrom02,Reese02,Jones05,LaRoque06,Bonamente06} for reviews).
+On the other hand, blindly detecting the tSZ effect in random directions of sky is much more difficult, since the expected signal is overwhelmed by the primary CMB fluctuations at large angular scales and heavily polluted by astrophysical foregrounds at smaller angular scales.
+This causes ambiguity in interpreting the observed small scale CMB power excess \citep{Dawson02, Dawson06, Mason03, Goldstein03, Runyan03, Kuo04, Readhead04, Bond05, Reichardt09, Sharp10}.
+However, the situation is improving significantly by ongoing and proposed ground surveys such as SZA\footnote{http://astro.uchicago.edu/sza/}, ACT\footnote{http://www.physics.princeton.edu/act/}, APEX\footnote{http://bolo.berkeley.edu/apexsz/}, SPT\footnote{http://pole.uchicago.edu/} and the Planck satellite.
+Recently the SPT collaboration reported the first SZ power spectrum measurement at $\ell \sim 3000$ \citep{Lueker2010}, and the ACT collaboration reported their SZ power spectrum analysis at similar scales \citep{Fowler2010, Dunkley2010} and found consistent results.
+These tSZ power spectrum measurements will be further improved by orders of magnitude improvement in sky coverage and better analysis enabled by more frequency bands.